nicnocquee/fastgrant/README.md

 About
 ==

 [Fastlane](https://github.com/fastlane/fastlane) actions to grant iOS permissions in iPhone Simulator.
-They are usefule when running tests in CIs like [Travis](https://travis-ci.org).
+They are useful when running unit and UI tests in CIs like [Travis](https://travis-ci.org).

 Installation
 ==